sormy/gentoo-ami-builder/README.md

 ## Contributing

+Contributions are very welcome!

+Please take a look on `TODO.md` to see what things can be improved.

-Please submit patches to code or documentation as GitHub pull requests!
+Please submit fixes or improvements as GitHub pull requests!

 Contributions must be licensed under the MIT.

 ## Copyright

 gentoo-ami-builder is licensed under the MIT.

 A copy of this license is included in the file LICENSE.